tjormola/delightful/README.txt

 Weather widget

-   It is assumed that GWeather XML location datafile is available.
-See the source file delightful/widgets/weather.lua for more information about configuration if you're not going to be using GWeather XML location datafile support.
+   It is assumed that MateWeather XML location datafile is available.
+See the source file delightful/widgets/weather.lua for more information about configuration if you're not going to be using MateWeather XML location datafile support.

    You can configure multiple locations for weather monitoring.
 Each location needs to be given as a Lua table entry.
 For each location entry the most interesting configuration options are the following.
      * city
-          + The city and optional country to monitor as listed in the GWeather XML location datafile.
-The format for full entry is
+          + The city and optional country to monitor as listed in the MateWeather XML location datafile.
+The format for full entry is <country name>, <city name>, for example United Kingdom, London.
+For London, UK, you have to use the full format since the MateWeather XML location datafile contains many cities named London and the first matching city is used.
+If the city name is globally unique, it's safe to use the simple format
-            <country name>, <city name>, for example United Kingdom,
+            <city name>.
+For example, to monitor the capital of Finland,
-            London.
-For London, UK, you have to use the full format since the GWeather XML location datafile contains many cities named London and the first matching city is used.
-If the city name is globally unique, it's safe to use the simple format <city name>.
-For example, to monitor the capital of Finland, you can just use Helsinki as there's no two cities named Helsinki in the world.
+            you can just use Helsinki as there's no two cities named Helsinki in the world.

    This is really all that is needed if you're happy to use European style units.
 If you want to display units commonly used in the US or